 What is the best thing to do, then, if you have a malfunction?

-First is to perform a press check or visual check that a round is chambered by pulling the charging handle back enough to open the bolt and have a look.
+First, perform a press check or visual check that a round is chambered by pulling the charging handle back enough to open the bolt and have a look.
 (Make sure the rifle is pointed in a safe direction first, of course.)
 Unload by taking out the magazine and ejecting the round.
 Reload, and see if the issue repeats.
 If so, try moving the bolt by hand by pulling on it with a fingertip or moving it with your thumb.

 If it doesn’t move or fully seat when pulled by a finger, chances are you have an issue that a forward assist won’t help with.